 - Genetic changes.
-Many fibroids contain changes in genes that differ from those in normal uterine muscle cells.
+Many fibroids contain changes in genes that differ from those in typical uterine muscle cells.

 Hormones.
 Estrogen and progesterone, two hormones that stimulate development of the uterine lining during each menstrual cycle in preparation for pregnancy, appear to promote the growth of fibroids.

-Fibroids contain more estrogen and progesterone receptors than normal uterine muscle cells do.
+Fibroids contain more estrogen and progesterone receptors than typical uterine muscle cells do.
 Fibroids tend to shrink after menopause due to a decrease in hormone production.

 - Other growth factors.
 Substances that help the body maintain tissues, such as insulin-like growth factor, may affect fibroid growth.